Disclaimer: We may receive a commission for products purchased through some links in this article.

 One negative point is that the weight has slightly increased compared to the gen I version.
 But at the price and with so many other tremendous features, it does seem like splitting crosshairs.
 Targets are clear and simple to track, the reticle is intuitive, and materials used make it impervious to the elements.

-- Shooters who dial their turrets for bullet drop and wind compensation will appreciate the laser etched turrets, adjustable parallax and the RZR zero stop.
+- Users who dial their turrets for drop and wind compensation will appreciate the laser etched turrets, adjustable parallax and the RZR zero stop.
 A fiber optic rotation indicator ensures you can keep track of your turret position with ease.

-- The reticle offers shooters highly functional, intuitive, and detailed hold points, yet remains uncluttered for optimal viewing and features 10 intensity levels with off positions between each setting.
+- The reticle offers users highly functional, intuitive, and detailed hold points, yet remains uncluttered for optimal viewing and features 10 intensity levels with off positions between each setting.

 - Extra-low dispersion glass increases resolution and color fidelity.
 XR fully multi-coated lenses increase light transmission.
 Armortek coatings protect the lenses from scratches, oil, and dirt.

-- O-ring sealed and argon purged, the Viper delivers waterproof and fogproof performance while the single-piece, aircraft-grade aluminum construction gives shooters a durable platform.
+- O-ring sealed and argon purged, the Viper delivers waterproof and fogproof performance while the single-piece, aircraft-grade aluminum construction provides a durable platform.

 At close to $2,000, the VCOG is a 1-6x scope which is on the pricey side.
 However, it might be tough to find a rifle scope more bomb-proof than a Trijicon VCOG.